ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-06-aws-sysops-data-management.md

 ## Multi-Region Read Replica
 Pretty much the same process as Multi-AZ.

+# Disaster Recovery - Onsite -> AWS
+A disaster is anything that has a negative impact on business continuity.
+AWS makes diaster recover way, way less expensive and easier to manage.
+One big way scenario is backing up your on-premise capability with AWS.
+Import/Export Snowball is great idea.

+There are numerous ways approaching diaster recover:

+- A **pilot light** is a small environment on AWS that can be scale quickly if there is a diaster recovery need.

+- A **hot standby**, also known as multi-site, is when all resources are ready for use at a moments notice -> This is expensive.

+## Storage Gateway
+Storage Gateways help extend local disaster recover to the cloud and augment local IT capabilities.
+There are three types of storage gateways:

+1. Gateway Stored Volumes - The entire dataset is stored onsite and async'd backed to S3

+2. Gateway Cached Volumes - The entire dataset is stored on S3 and frequently access materials are cached onsite.

+3. Gateway Virtual Tape Library - Offsite backup gateway to backup stuff offsite directly.

+# Diaster Recover on AWS
+Tons of learning in this areas... the big issues surrounding disaster recover ON AWS include:

+- AMI are region specific

+- EC2 key pairs are region specific

+- Read replicas can have delays

 #Labs
 [Introduction to Amazon Relational Database Service (RDS) (Linux)](https://qwiklabs.com/focuses/2926)